krishwin/KineticsFitDS/README.md

 # 🏋️‍♂️ KineticsFitDS: An Attempt to create a Large Webscale DataSet for Fitness video clips similar to Kinetics400 but specific to fitness from YouTube Fitness Videos

 An end-to-end pipeline for discovering, filtering, labeling, and analyzing YouTube videos related to **home fitness**, powered by NLP, Argilla, and BERT.
-This tool helps automatically classify relevant videos and extract trending topics from them.
+This tool helps automatically classify relevant videos and extract trending topics from them. i have also published the dataset in kaggle https://www.kaggle.com/datasets/krishnwin/yt-fitness-v1
 ---

 ## 🔄 Pipeline Overview